vitdebacco/cautious-engine/README.md

 - Dependency Injection alternatives
 - other languages?
 (Rust, etc)

+### Running the Project
+- nav to the root of the preferred project
+- follow each build & run instructions as outlined in the project's README.md
+- in another terminal tab or window, nav to the `load-tests`
+- start the simulation: `./gradlew gatlingRun --rerun-tasks`.
+See project readme for additional options.

 ## Sources
 [Practical Performance Comparison of Spring Boot, Micronaut 1.3, Micronaut 2.0](https://micronaut.io/blog/2020-04-28-performance-comparison-spring-boot-micronaut.html)